marmelab/react-admin/README.md

 ## Requirements

-In order to start building an admin with react-admin, you must be familiar with the following:
+In order to start building an admin with admin-on-rest, you must be familiar with the following:

 * ES6
 * React